 10. When do you intend on submitting a planning application?

 A planning application was submitted to London Borough of Southwark in September 2020 with an amended submission in March 2021.
-The application will then be subject to further statutory consultation with residents and a decision will then be taken on the application by the Planning Committee.
+Southwark Council’s Planning Committee voted in favour of the scheme on Tuesday 5th October 2021.

 11. Is the plan for SLaM to gain planning permission and sell the site to a developer or will they engage a developer and retain ownership of the site?